zkytony/robotdev/spot/docs/Functions/Navigation.md

 [ WARN] [1646680832.782588799]: Could not get robot pose, cancelling reconfiguration
 ```
 I just restarted `move_base` again and this warning is gone.

+But, it does still happen occassionally, from time to time.
+It does not occur
+continuously.
+This may be normal.